Königstein im Taunus: Literature

 For three years, from 1970 until his death in 1973, the writer and journalist Herbert Kranz (born 4 October 1891 in Nordhausen; died 30 August 1973 in Braunschweig) lived here.

 The book Königstein im Taunus: Geschichte und Kunst ("Königstein im Taunus: History and Art") by Beate Großmann-Hofmann and Hans-Curt Köster (Königstein im Taunus 2010 ISBN 978-3-7845-0778-1) offers a detailed outline of the town's history, its castle and its outlying communities.
 It also includes a detailed catalogue of many buildings and objects worthy of protection.

 Also of importance is the book Juden in Königstein ("Jews in Königstein") by Heinz Sturm-Godramstein (ISBN 3-9800793-0-9).
 The former town archivist's documentation first appeared in 1983 and was reissued in 1998 almost unchanged.

-Sundry

-Health
+Healthcare

 There is in Königstein a comprehensive offering of health services.
 Besides the baths, there are various clinics, among them a migraine clinic, a special clinic for psychosomatic illnesses, a heart clinic and a neurological clinic.
 The two spas of Königstein and Falkenstein have recently formed the entrance portal to Germany's first climatic healing park (Heilklimapark).